Ribena

-Ribena (/raɪˈbiːnə/ rye-BEE-nə) is a British brand of blackcurrant-based soft drink (both uncarbonated and carbonated), and fruit drink concentrate designed to be mixed with water.
-It is available in bottles, cans and multi-packs.
+Ribena (/raɪˈbiːnə/ rye-BEE-nə) is a British blackcurrant-based soft drink (both carbonated and uncarbonated) and squash.
+It is available in bottles, cans, and multi-packs.
 Originally of English origin, it was produced by the pharmaceutical company GlaxoSmithKline (GSK) until 2013, when the brand was sold to Japanese beverage conglomerate Suntory.

 The brand originally had a strong reputation as a healthy product for children, stemming from its distribution to children as a vitamin C supplement during World War II by the British government.
 Beecham, a company that has been part of GSK since 2000, bought the brand in 1955 and developed many soft drink versions.
 A series of scandals in the 2000s, concerning vitamin C levels, sugar levels, and the amounts of actual fruit in some of the brands, damaged its reputation as a healthy product, and by 2013, the brand was widely regarded as a soft drink.